Keywords

 The table below presents the risk factors according to sociodemographic characteristics.

 Some of the husband’s occupation, certaines places of residence and the level of education are risk factors in our study.
 Women whose spouses were drivers, shopkeepers, students, and unemployed were more likely to contract syphilis than those whose spouses were teachers.
-Women who lived in Mangobo commune and those who resided in Tshopo commune were more likely to develop syphilis Women with primary education were 2.76 times more likely to develop syphilis than women with university education (see Table 7 on page 8-9).
+Women who lived in Mangobo commune and those who resided in Tshopo commune were more likely to develop syphilis Women with primary education were 2.76 times more likely to develop syphilis than women with university education (see Table 4 on pages 7-8).

 Antécédents